Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: Methods and Metal Mixing Experiments

 The size of the computational domain changes between different models.
-It increases for the satellite galaxy simulation to accommodate the larger scale height of the disk which is caused by the reduced gravity of the galaxy.
+It increases for the satellite galaxy simulation to accommodate the larger scale height of the disk, which is caused by the reduced gravity of the galaxy.
 We use a regular Cartesian grid (all cells within the box have the same physical size, but not the same mass resolution) and fix the resolution at $2^8$ cells.
 This is sufficient to ensure that the cooling radius is resolved by at least a few resolution elements for the majority of the supernova remnants (SNR) in all models.
 The cooling radius is calculated using \citep[][]{Martizzi2016}:

-In each model the percentage of SNe that are not resolved by at least 2 (5) cells at their cooling size are: MW progenitor, high SFR 0.6\% (6.1\%), MW progenitor low, SFR 0\% (1.6\%), and satellite galaxy 0\% (3.8\%).
+In each model the percentage of SNe that are not resolved by at least 2 (5) cells at their cooling size are: MW progenitor, high SFR 0.6\% (6.1\%); MW progenitor low, SFR 0\% (1.6\%); and satellite galaxy 0\% (3.8\%).

 The SNe are seeded following the "fixed" distribution scheme used in \citet{Martizzi2016}; in this framework a scale height for explosions is defined and the SNe have equal probability of happening anywhere in the volume contained within this height and zero probability outside.
-In all the models used here, this height is twice the gassous scale height of the disk ($z_\text{SNe} = 2 z_\text{eff}$), $z_\text{eff}$ is defined in Section \ref{sec:steady}.
-Each SN injects $M_\text{ej} = 6.8 M_\odot$ and energy $E_{\rm SNe} = 10^{51}{\rm erg}$, and this energy is partitioned into thermal energy and momentum injection using the sub-grid model of \citet{Martizzi2016}, which also distributes the mass among the neighboring cells of the explosion.
+In all the models used here, this height is twice the gaseous scale height of the disk ($z_\text{SNe} = 2 z_\text{eff}$); $z_\text{eff}$ is defined in Section~\ref{sec:steady}.
+Each SN injects a mass of $M_\text{ej} = 6.8\,M_\odot$ and an energy of $E_{\rm SNe} = 10^{51}\,{\rm erg}$.
+This energy is partitioned into thermal energy and momentum injection using the sub-grid model of \citet{Martizzi2016}, which also distributes the mass among the neighboring cells of the explosion.
 The rate of SNe per unit area, $\Gamma$, is given by the SFR as $\Gamma = \frac{\dot{\Sigma}_\text{SFR}}{\SI{100}{M_\odot}}$.